brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-17-MyAcademicTrajectory.md

 By that time my family life should have stabilised and so I can bring a greater amount of focus to my scientific life and academic career.

-Mathematics Major: 64 Units \\
-Physics Major: 84 Units \\
+Mathematics and Physics Dual Major: 84 Units \\
-Computer Science Major: 106 Units \\
+Electrical Engineering and Computer Science Dual Major: 106 Units \\
-Electrical Engineering Major: 100 Units \\
 Chemistry Minor: 32 Units

 Total Units Completed: 100 Units \\